Skip to content ↓

 • Widens the attainment gap

-• demonstrates high levels of dysregulation
+• Demonstrates high levels of dysregulation

 This may include progress in areas other than attainment, for example, social needs.
 Attendance and behaviour data might also be used to identify which children require additional support.